THE NIGHTINGALE SERIES

 Combining both his technology with the indomitable and unyielding fighting spirit of a soldier is, in Eddie’s eyes, a path to victory.

 The spark of creation that is Edram Pertz does not rest on his laurels.
-The Nightingale suits have not seen their fair share of use yet and he already began developing a second generation, much more ambitious and specialized than the Nightingale themselves.
+Even though the Nightingale suits are yet to see their fair share of use he’s already begun developing a second generation, much more ambitious and specialized than the Nightingale suits themselves.

 Sword of Vaifen is a work in progress.
 Things are not set in stone and can be subject to change.